sfc-gh-sdevitt/HRAnalytics_with_Hex_and_Modelbit/SRC/HRAnalytics_with_Hex_and_Modelbit.md

 First, we'll get our features— aka everything except the target column, ATTRITION.
 We do this in a SQL cell, making use of the SELECT / EXCLUDE syntax in Snowflake!
 Uncomment + run the SQL cell called "Features".

+Next we need to do some feature engineering - we will drop null values, select the relevant columns.
+We can use Snowpark ML Preprocessing helper functions to do one hot encoding of our categorical variables, transform using standar scalar and get our final feature set.

+Now is a good time to go back to Snowflake to see how we've been pushing down all our operations to our Snowflake warehouse.

 Now, we'll upsample.
 We could do this locally using SMOTE, but we want this entire workflow to run in Snowpark end-to-end, so we're going to create a stored procedure to do our upsampling.

 Run the code cell labeled **Upsampling the data**.